shawngraham/hist1900/docs/3.Technical_Help/A Simpler Memex Export.md

 ## Export your 'website' subfolder

 - make a new, empty folder on your computer.
 Maybe on your desktop, and call it something like, 'memex-export'.
 You're going to get the plugin to put all of the html files in there.
 - Right click on your 'website' subfolder in your obsidian vault.
 This subfolder, remember, is where you've put the notes that you want to move online.
+Select 'Export to HTML'

 ![[right-click-export.png]]

-In the pop-up, make sure you turn on these options:
+In the pop-up that then opens, make sure you turn on these options:

 ![[export-to-html-last-settings.png]]